-The introduction of Git as a source-code management system in 2005 fundamentally transformed the process of software development.
-Git allows developers to maintain a history of changes, or commits, to their code and revert to previous commits in seconds if something goes wrong.
-It makes collaboration easier by allowing branching to keep code for different features separate and seamlessly merging commits by various people.
-It is fast, scalable, and has more commands and flexibility than older version control tools like Apache Subversion (SVN) and Concurrent Versions System (CVS).
+Git allows developers to maintain a history of changes (commits) to their code.
+It makes collaboration easier by allowing branching to keep code for different features separate and by seamlessly merging commits from multiple people.
+You can revert to previous commits in seconds if something goes wrong.
+It is fast, scalable, and has more commands and flexibility than older version control systems (VCS).

-However, learning Git is more complicated than learning SVN or CVS.
-Complex commands and a less intuitive user interface can sometimes lead to unwanted states, including a state called detached HEAD.
+However, learning Git is more complicated than it was with older systems.
+Complex commands and a less intuitive user interface can sometimes lead to unwanted states, including the detached HEAD state.
 In this article, we will explore what the Git detached HEAD state is and some situations that cause it.
 Then, we will demonstrate how to save or discard changes in a detached head so you can quickly recover from the situation.

 Below is a diagram of the Git HEAD in a normal state, pointing to the latest commit in the main branch.